Today with Jenna & Sheinelle

-Today with Jenna & Friends (also known as the fourth hour of Today or simply Jenna & Friends) is an American daytime television talk show on NBC, hosted by Jenna Bush Hager and a rotating cast of guest hosts.
+Today with Jenna & Sheinelle (also known as the fourth hour of Today or simply Jenna & Sheinelle) is an American daytime television talk show on NBC, co-hosted by Jenna Bush Hager and Sheinelle Jones.
 The program airs as the fourth hour of NBC's Today at 10:00 a.m. in all time zones (subject to local delay) as a "show-within-a-show" with its own hosts, opening sequence, theme music, and website.
 The Monday through Thursday editions of this portion of the program air live in the Eastern Time Zone and on tape delay elsewhere; the Friday edition is pre-recorded.

 The program originally began on September 10, 2007 as an expansion of Today, hosted by Ann Curry, Natalie Morales and Hoda Kotb.
-For 11 years, the program grew as its own distinct entity as Today with Kathie Lee and Hoda, after Kotb was joined by Kathie Lee Gifford on April 7, 2008.
-Gifford left Today on April 5, 2019, and was succeeded by Jenna Bush Hager, becoming Today with Hoda & Jenna on April 8, 2019 until Kotb's departure on January 10, 2025.
+The program gained prominence as its own distinct entity as Today with Kathie Lee and Hoda, after Kotb was joined by Kathie Lee Gifford from April 2008 to April 2019.
+Hager succeeded Gifford, and has been a co-host since 2019, when the program became Today with Hoda & Jenna.
+Following Kotb's departure in January 2025, the program became Today with Jenna & Friends featuring a rotating guest co-host format until 2026, when Jones joined as permanent co-host.

 History

-2007–08: Start of the fourth hour
+2007–2008: Start of the fourth hour

 On January 17, 2007, at its press tour sessions, NBC News announced that Today would be expanded to four hours beginning that fall.
 To make room on its schedule for the expansion, NBC – rather than disrupting an hour of programming time already allocated for syndicated or local programming on its stations – made the decision to cancel the low-rated daytime soap opera Passions and use that hour allocation for the new fourth hour.

 The fourth hour debuted on September 10, 2007, originally hosted by Ann Curry, Natalie Morales, and Hoda Kotb.
+Today executive producer Jim Bell tasked senior Today producer Amy Rosenblum to oversee the new hour.
 To promote the new hour, 615 Music created an original song for the campaign titled "There's More Today, Everyday" for NBC.
-The song's instrumental version became the program's opening theme and was nominated for Outstanding Original Song - Main Title and Promo at the 36th Daytime Emmy Awards in 2009.
+The song's instrumental version became the program's opening theme and was nominated for "Outstanding Original Song - Main Title and Promo" at the 36th Daytime Emmy Awards in 2009.